kouphax/yobriefca.se/resources/content/entries/2014-05-19-the-weird-and-wonderful-characters-of-clojure.md

 See `` ` `` (syntax quote) and `~` (unquote) for additional information.

 `~@` is unquote-splicing.
 Where unquote (`~`) deals with single values (or treats its attached item as a single item) `~@` works on lists and expands them out into multiple statements.
-Think JavaScripts `.apply` method that takes an array and expands it out as arguments the applied function.
+Think JavaScripts `.apply` method that takes an array and expands it out as arguments to the applied function.

 ```clojure
 user=> (def three-and-four (list 3 4))